Anirudh58/visualroad/README.md

 ## Synthetic Dataset Generation

-1. Generate dataset with the following commands.
+1. Generate a scale-one dataset with videos of 10 sec each with the following command.
 Note: `-l` flag specifies what objects you need ground truth info for.

 ```sh
 mkdir dataset